wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

 The engineering teams work in open plan spaces shared with a variety of other teams including journalists.
 They are currently spread out across two floors of the building which, if anything, acts as motivation to leave your desk and stretch your muscles out.

-If, like me, you find open spaces are detrimental to your productivity, then there are many quiet spaces available throughout the building which can be used at any time.
-Soundproof rooms can also be booked through an automated web system.
+If you find open spaces are detrimental to your productivity, then there are many quiet spaces available throughout the building which can be used at any time.
+Private rooms can also be booked.

 ## Technologies